Shag Harbour UFO Incident

 Soon, the story of the mysterious crash at Shag Harbor died as quickly as it had begun.
 That is, until 1993.
 As the original story faded from papers and newscasts, several theories were put forward.
 One explanation was that a Russian spacecraft had crashed, which would explain the presence of a Russian submarine in the area.
 There was also the rumor of American involvement in the follow-up investigation, but there was no official statement from the United States.

 The Shag Harbor incident would have new life breathed into it through the efforts of MUFON investigator Chris Styles.
 The case intrigued him so much that he decided to search for more details.
-Styles found the names of many of the original witnesses through newspaper clippings, and was able to interview many of them.
+Styles found the names of many of the original witnesses through newspaper clippings and was able to interview many of them.

 Styles was assisted by MUFON investigator Doug Ledger.
 These two men would uncover some extremely compelling evidence through their interviews.
 They discovered that when the divers of the Granby finished their work, the case was not over, after all.

-The divers, along with other witnesses related these events: The object that dove into the waters of the harbor had soon left the Shag area, traveling underwater for about 25 miles to a place called Government Point, which was near a submarine detection base.
+The divers, along with other witnesses related these events: The object that dove into the waters of the harbour had soon left the Shag area, traveling underwater for about 25 miles to a place called Government Point, which was near a submarine detection base.
 The object was spotted on sonar there, and Naval vessels were positioned over it.
 After a couple of days, the military was planning a salvage operation, when a second UFO joined the first.
-Common belief at the time was that the second craft had arrived to render aid to the first.
+The common belief at the time was that the second craft had arrived to render aid to the first.

 These extraordinary events were corroborated by many witnesses, both civilian and military.
 Unfortunately, the reports were given "off the record."
 Ex-military personnel feared the loss of their pensions, and civilian witnesses feared ridicule, and their privacy being invaded.
 The unusual events of Shag Harbor command an important place in the study of UFOs.
 There is little doubt that something "unknown" crashed into the waters of Shag Harbor on October 4, 1967.